Technische Universität Wien

 |Room:||HB0414 (how to get there)|

 Robert Ganian is a postdoctoral researcher at TU Wien, Vienna, Austria, and a member of the Algorithms and Complexity Group.
-His main research interests include parameterized algorithms and complexity, model checking, and structural decompositions.
+His main research interests include parameterized algorithms and complexity, structural decompositions and constraint optimization.

 - Organization co-chair of ALGO 2017 in Vienna; ALGO is an annual congress combining the premier algorithmic conference European Symposium on Algorithms and a number of other specialized conferences and workshops.
 (300+ participants)